yarong1971/spark_exam_yaron/readme.txt

 This service calculates the following statistics measurements
     a.
 Average, Maximum and Minimum bet for requested game in time period
     b.
 Average, Maximum and Minimum win for requested game in time period
     c.
-Average, Maximum and Minimum profit (= win - bet) for requested game in time period
+Average, Maximum and Minimum profit (win - bet) for requested game in time period

 The Http Request URL is:
 Java: http://localhost:8080/event/gamestat/java/{gameName}/{fromDate}/{toDate}